Annual tuition fees for vocational education for students from outside the EU or EEA

 What does the tuition fee include?

-The tuition fee does not generally include housing, meals, study materials, or tools.
-Students are, however, entitled to student welfare services and learning support in accordance with Finnish legislation.
+Students are entitled to student welfare services and learning support in accordance with Finnish legislation.

 Important notice